AbdoulMa/copycolors/README.md

 copycolors CLI can be installed from different sources:

-- You can get sources and pre-built binaries for the latest release of copycolors from the [releases page](https://www.github.com/abdoulma/copycolors/releases).
+- You can get sources and pre-built binaries (for Linux and Windows) for the latest release of copycolors from the [releases page](https://www.github.com/abdoulma/copycolors/releases).

 - If you have a Rust toolchain installed, you can also install the latest development version with `cargo install --git https://github.com/abdoulma/copycolors` or more simply you can install the stable version with `cargo install copycolors`